AriaYuqingXu/LoanApprovalProject/finalproject.markdown

 The dataset that we are planning to use is a 2018 HMDA Dataset across the United States, and the financial institution would be Bank of America, National Association - B4 TYDE B6G KMZ 031 MB27.
 It contains 99 features, including ethnicity, race, loan type, income, action taken, preapproval, debt to income ratio, and so on, which is sufficient for us to find the factors that contribute to the current system.
 It also contains ​​377468 samples.
 Thus, this data set will allow us to answer this question since it provides a large amount of data, which would be enough for us to divide them into a training set, a validation set, and a testing set that would help us develop our new scheme and test the accuracy.

 ## Avoid over (and under-) fitting
-Overall, to avoid overfitting/underfitting, we have split up the dataset into the training and testing set.
+Overall, to avoid overfitting/underfitting, we split the dataset into the training and testing set.
 We will apply validation methods such as examining accuracy in training and testing data while choosing parameters of models based on the validation set.
 Considering that we have a large number of features, we are less concerned with underfitting.
 By looking at loan applications from all over the country, we are able to obtain a large sample size, and a large number of features would increase the model’s complexity, which prevents overfitting.
 Furthermore, we have selected certain models and methodologies in our Exploratory Analysis to prevent overfitting.

 ## Data Cleaning and Transformation
 When we first examined our dataset, among the 99 features, we decided to first manually remove 63 features that we considered as irrelevant or duplicate information based on the feature definition and possible values of each feature presented on the data field website.